dret/lectures/sag-2020/README.md

 # The Three Pillars of API Governance

-Slides for [The Architecture Gathering](https://www.the-architecture-gathering.de/) 2020 in Munich, Germany.
+Slides for [Software Architecture Gathering](https://www.software-architecture-gathering.de/) 2020 in Munich, Germany.

 ## License